Gill-Singh-A/OverTheWire-Bandit/Level 5/README.md

 P4L4vucdmLnm8I7Vl7jG1ApGSfjYKqJU

 ```
-Here, we got the password for Level 6 of Bandit.
+Here, we got the password for Level 6 of Bandit.<br />
-So, out purpose is complete.
+So, our purpose is complete.
 Let's logout from the server using the 'exit' command
 ```bash
 bandit5@bandit:~/inhere$ exit
 logout